 In general, every person on the planet has the desire to develop and work on their career.
 People with whom you work now (and especially in consultancy) may reach some interesting positions in society a few years later.
 This way of collecting mentors is one for the long term.

 During one of my first consulting projects I was directly working together with Halbe Zijlstra, currently, he is the fraction leader of the biggest governmental party here in the Netherlands.
-Always remember and honour where you come from and maintain the relations you build during your career and within your network.
+Always remember and honor where you come from and maintain the relations you build during your career and within your network.

-The invisible counsellor
+The invisible counselor

 This way of mentoring may sound strange and alien to the ears.
 Regarding my case, it has nothing to do with the aforementioned list of names.